 What if interest rates go up?

 It’s worth considering what the effect of any future interest rate rises might have on your finances.
 Even if you choose a fixed or capped rate mortgage, the interest rate will normally revert to our Standard Variable Rate at the end of the Benefit Period (this term is defined in the “Jargon Buster” section of this guide).
-Your Mortgage Advisor will be able to help you with budget planning (if you apply in branch or over the telephone) – but it’s important that you think carefully about what you can really afford.Next Page
+Your Mortgage Advisor will be able to help you with budget planning but it’s important that you think carefully about what you can really afford.Next Page